 A Rundown of Features by Model

 The FM (introduced in May 1977) was designed to replace the mechanical-shutter Nikkormat (Nikomat in Japan) FT series with a smaller, lighter-weight body that also was more efficient to manufacture.
 The influence of the Canon AE-1 in these areas was unmistakable: identical weight, and dimensions within 1.5mm at the most.
 But, in then-classic Nikon form, the FM was built more solidly, utilizing Nikon's proprietary "copper silumin aluminum" alloy for the chassis, which would be used for all succeeding models along with the professional-level F3.
 Needless to say, this material has stood the test of time and contributes to the feeling of solidity these cameras are known for.
 The FM featured the Copal Compact Shutter (CCS-M), basically a smaller, modernized version of the rugged Copal Square shutter used in the Nikkormat FTs.
 The film winding mechanism was engineered with 5 ball bearings for longevity and reduced winding torque (almost 50% less; both absolute and over the course of an entire roll of film).
 Seeing as it debuted right at the time Nikon was adopting their AI (Automatic Aperture Indexing) lens system, the FM also came with the added feature of a flip-up AI lever, which, when retracted, allowed the mounting of pre-AI Nikkor lenses (the contemporary full-size Nikkormat FT3 & Nikon EL2 also had this feature).
 This feature would be retained with the following FE, but all subsequent enthusiast Nikon film bodies would be AI-only.
-This can be a useful feature if you are into using pre-AI lenses.
+It can be very useful if you are into using pre-AI lenses.
 Here is the specification list:

 The FE came out the year following the FM (April 1978).
-You could be forgiven for thinking that the only difference between the two was the "E"lectronically-controlled shutter and the "M"echanical shutter) ;-).
+You could be forgiven for thinking that the only difference between the two was the "E"lectronically-controlled shutter and the "M"echanical shutter ;-).
 And while that was the major differentiator, there were some important refinements to the FE that would carry through to their progeny.
 Like the FM, the FE was intended to replace an existing full-size Nikon, the EL2, with which it shared its internal circuitry.
 As a clean-sheet design, the FM did suffer from a few teething issues.
 The FE had most of them ironed out from day one.
 Differences from the FM were:

 Many professionals adopted the FM as a backup body for their F2s, with its weight savings on the order of 30%.
-While they also appreciated the improved 1/125 flash sync. speed over the F2's 1/80 sec., with the smaller, more powerful flash units then appearing, daylight fill flash was becoming more popular.
+They also appreciated the improved 1/125 flash sync. speed over the F2's 1/80 sec.; with the smaller, more powerful flash units then appearing, daylight fill flash was becoming more popular.
 This led to requests for faster flash sync. speeds and thus led to the next evolution of the FM/FE family.
 Nikon started development in 1977 of an improved shutter, which would also have, as a byproduct, a faster top shutter speed.
 It took them 5 years before the FM2 appeared in March 1982.
 Lightness and strength were the two key ingredients and so the famed "titanium honeycomb" shutter blades were born.
 They were chemically-etched in a honeycomb pattern to remove the last milligrams of weight to achieve the two-step gain in top speed.
 The titanium honeycomb blades would carry over into the next two (and a half) models introduced, until Copal (Nikon's design partner and the actual manufacturer of the shutter assemblies) was able to improve the strength of their duralumin technology to provide the same level of performance and actually improve stability in cold weather.
 Nikon proudly badged the FM2 in F3 fashion, with a large logo below the shutter release on the front of the body.
-It's fine, but a bit of the understated class of the FM was lost.
+It's fine, but a smidgen of the understated class of the FM was lost ;-).
 Along with the shutter, the FM2 received all of the FE improvements over the FM:

 Added improvements over both the FM and FE consisted of: